 Your Guide's Take on the San Diego Zoo

 If you've grown up in San Diego, or if you have kids, the San Diego Zoo is one of those places that you likely cherish.
-It truly is one of San Diego's most beloved places and at 90-years-old and counting, holds memories of countless generations.
+It truly is one of San Diego's most beloved places, and holds memories of countless generations.
 As a born-and-raised San Diegan, going to the Zoo as a child was always a special event.
 As an adult, I appreciate the mission of the Zoological Society and appreciate the changes made to benefit the animal residents.

 If you visit the San Diego Zoo, a full day is the best way to do it justice.
 It's a large facility, with lots of inclines, canyons, and mesas, so be prepared to do a bit of walking, but that's the best way to experience the zoo.
 In the summer, evening hours of Nighttime Zoo let you experience the San Diego Zoo in a different light.